PrestaShop/prestashop-specs/CONTRIBUTING.md

 1. Create your GitHub account, if you do not have one already.
 2. Fork the PrestaShop project to your Github account.
 3. Clone your fork to your local machine.
-4. Change the files in your branch.
-Make sure they meet our [coding standards](https://devdocs.prestashop.com/1.7/development/coding-standards).
+4. Create a branch in your local clone for your changes.
 5. Push the changed branch to your fork in your GitHub account.
 6. Create a pull request for your changes on the PrestaShop project.
 If you need help to make a pull request, read the GitHub help page about creating pull requests.
 7. Wait for one of the product manager to either include your change in the codebase or comment on possible adjustements to its content.